In this article

 While cloud-based services like Google Workspace offer convenience and flexibility, they are not immune to disruptions.
 These disruptions can range from temporary outages due to technical issues or maintenance to more severe scenarios like permanent shutdowns of services.

-During an outage, access to vital business data stored on Google Workspace can be temporarily lost, hindering productivity and potentially leading to missed deadlines or business opportunities.
-In the case of prolonged or unexpected shutdowns, the data stored in the cloud could be at risk of permanent loss.
+In August 2024, Google experienced a significant outage affecting multiple services, including Gmail and Google Drive, causing widespread disruption for users.
+During such outages, access to critical business data stored on Google Workspace can be temporarily lost, hindering productivity and leading to potential missed opportunities.
+In cases of prolonged or unexpected shutdowns, the data stored in the cloud could be at risk of permanent loss.

-Having a robust backup solution for Google Workspace data ensures that businesses have an independent and reliable copy of their data, which can be quickly restored in the event of Google outages which are not uncommon.
+Having a robust backup solution for Google Workspace data ensures that businesses have an independent and reliable copy of their data, which can be quickly restored in the event of Google outages—a scenario that is not uncommon .

 8. Accidental overwriting due to application integrations